-By Propositions \ref{prop:CID_LKrep} and \ref{thm:MLK}, the sets of $\ast$- and $\rhd$-infinitely divisible distributions can be parametrized by common generating pairs, and hence a bijection exists between these two sets.
-This bijection is called the \emph{Bercovici-Pata bijection} (between classical and monotone convolutions) and naturally appears in limit theorems for i.i.d.\ random variables; see Anshelevich and Williams \cite{AW14}.
+By Propositions \ref{prop:CID_LKrep} and \ref{thm:MLK}, the sets of $\ast$- and $\rhd$-infinitely divisible distributions can be parametrized by common generators, and hence a bijection exists between these two sets.
+This bijection is called the \emph{Bercovici--Pata bijection} (between classical and monotone convolutions) and naturally appears in limit theorems for i.i.d.\ random variables; see Anshelevich and Williams \cite{AW14}.

 A $\ast$-CH has a time-dependent L\'evy-Khintchine representation (see, e.g., Sato \cite[Theorem~9.8 and Section~56]{Sat13}).

 \begin{proposition} For a $\ast$-CH $(\classical_{s,t})_{s\le t}$, there exist families $(\genc_t)_{t}$ in $\R$ and $(\genm_t)_{t}$ in $\mea$ such that